Mrsd4474/mrsd/Developers-API.md

 ## Introduction

-Any application can easily scrobble their music through Simple Last.fm Scrobbler (SLS).
-It is just to send certain broadcasts with the appropriate track information, and SLS will do the all the account management, network requests and error-handling etc.
+Any app can easily scrobble their music through Simple Last.fm Scrobbler (SLS).
+Just to send certain broadcasts with the appropriate track information, and SLS will do the all the account management, network requests and error-handling etc.

-You just have to implement the behavior below, and it should just work.
+Implement the behavior below, and it should just work.
+Or, if you prefer, email me some specifications on the notifications your app sends and I'll implement directly into SLS.

-I'd appreciate it if you'd send an email to [simple.lfm.scrobbler@gmail.com](mailto:simple.lfm.scrobbler@gmail.com ) and tell me about any apps using this API.
-That way I can add them to the list of supported apps.
-Any questions are always welcome.
+If you use this API you could send me an email, [simple.lfm.scrobbler@gmail.com](mailto:simple.lfm.scrobbler@gmail.com), and tell me about your app.
+That way I can add it to the list of supported apps.

-If you have any questions about this API, or suggestions on how to improve it, I'd be happy to consider them.
+If you have any questions about this API, or suggestions on how to improve it, I'd be happy help or discuss it with you.

 ## Details